The Life of Gautama Buddha

 The gods are met to discuss who will accompany the Bodhisattva in his earthly life, and they praise the benefits accruing to one who will go with him, from rebirth in the various Heavens to attainment of Nirvāṇa.

 The reliefs of the gods are particularly well preserved in this panel, and we see how the sculptors were able to endow each of the gods in this ensemble with real character.
-To the left of the gods stands the Bodhisattva’s empty Palace.
+On the right of the relief stands a palace of the gods, which looks much like an earthly temple.

 011: The Gods venerate the Bodhisattva